askes5/vuwthesis/README.md

 # vuwthesis
-A latex class for styling a vuw masters and phd thesis.
+A latex class and associated packages for styling and creating a vuw masters and PhD thesis.
 Requires LuaTex or XeTex.

 This includes a vuwthesis class, a luanamedtheorem package, and a latex template.